 At each release, new versions of ArcGIS Enterprise Cloud Builder for Microsoft Azure and the Esri images on Microsoft Azure Marketplace are available.

-ArcGIS Enterprise Cloud Builder for Microsoft Azure provides more options when you provision the following resources:
+Additional changes to ArcGIS Enterprise Cloud Builder for Microsoft Azure include the following: